mrbid/EOSIO-AUCTIONS/README.md

 Try not to use the pre-compiled smart contracts if you can, as they may not be upto-date with the latest code release.

 countour_private is more efficient on ram uage than countour_public.

+:: Thoughts for the future

+It's notable that a public auction cannot be reset, and that maybe a public auction should identify it's purpose with some kind of queryauctionpurpose() function, but this is optional.

+As for private auctions, anyone can take place, maybe bidding access should be password protected?